A Step-by-Step Guide for Driving Android App Downloads

 As a general rule, you need to show up in searches that are relevant to your target audience.
 One of the best ways to do this is to research broad keywords (also known as short tailed keywords) that your competitors rank with.
 Make sure you also rank for long tail keywords which are words and phrases that are relevant to your app (usually 3-4 words).

-- Short tail keywords: They are broad search terms that consist of only one or two keywords.
+Keywords are grouped into two categories: short tail keywords and long tail keywords.- Short tail keywords: They are broad search terms that consist of only one or two keywords.
 For example, if your app is a fitness app a possible short tail keyword could be “fitness app” or “weight loss app.”
 While you cannot reasonably expect to rank for every single one of these incredibly competitive keywords, it is important to determine which ones are most relevant to your niche.
 This is where good market research comes into play.
 Find out which words and phrases your competitors rank for, then strategically apply those to your app.

 - Long tail keywords: These keywords are more targeted and specific than short tail keywords.
 Relating back to the fitness app example, a long tailed keyword could be “food tracking app for fitness and weight loss.”
 They have a lower search volume and are less competitive to rank for.
 According to Moz.com, users who conduct long tail keyword search are also further along in the buying cycle than users who use short tail keywords, and have the greatest chance of converting into paying customers.

-Bottomline: keyword optimization is the first step towards getting in front of your customers.
+- Bottom line: keyword optimization is the first step towards getting in front of your customers.

 Step 2: Optimize your Google Play Store page and conduct A/B testing